 What is it that you are not seeing that is affecting your fish?

-Well, in this article we are going to cover the 5 most important tips you need to deal with all the water issues that you will face.
+Well, in this article we are going to cover the 5 most important tips you need to make sure you clean your pond water while keep your fish safe as well.

 This is one of the biggest issues out there.
+And this might be one of the top tips you might’ve gotten to clean your pond water.
 Most beginner water gardeners never think about how much food their fish can eat.
 So they try to feed them more than they need so when the fish get hungry later, they will have something to eat.

 That’s the wrong way to think about it.